HackYourFuture/HTML-CSS/Week2/README.md

 ## 3. Working with the browser

-### What is a browser?
+### What is a web browser?

 You probably use it daily.
-But do you even know what it is that you're using?

-A browser is software that allows you to (1) connect to the internet and retrieve various files from it and (2) display documents
+Let's talk a closer look at what it actually is.

+A web browser is software that allows you view websites, either retrieved from the internet or loaded from your computer.
+The primary function of a web browser is to render HTML, transforming all the code (HTML, CSS and JavaScript) as well as the references (images, videos, etc.) to render a webpage.

+For further study, watch the following:

 - [What is a browser?](https://www.youtube.com/watch?v=TcbhVv9ty44)